Contact Us 1-800-596-4880

 3. Click Preview to display the sample data.
 For example:

-Sample data preview in the expression builder
+Sample data preview in *Expression Builder*

 You can modify the value.
 For example, add DataWeave selectors or functions: